WebFlight/JWT/README.md

 # Getting started
 1. The *JWT* module can be downloaded from within the Mendix Business Modeler in the Mendix Appstore into any model that is build with Mendix 7.13.1+.
 2. Apply the Java actions in the _USE_ME folder or use the *Generate JWT* and *Decode JWT* activities in the Toolbox in the Integration activities category.
+Check the Examples folder to see how the Java actions can be used.

 # Application
 Once the JWT module is imported in your Mendix model, the Java actions can be used in microflows.